hexbatch/apple-core/core-docs/step-4-actions/action-overview.md

   however an element can change its own values or state or do things by remotes if another element does something (like change value, enter the same set, only exist in N sets etc.)

 # type of action
-  * an action can be to grant permission , they return a value that is truthful or not to approve it.
-Only one action needs to approve an action even if others deny.
+  * an action can be to grant permission , they find a value that is truthful or not to approve it.
+Only one action needs to approve an event even if others deny.

-The other types of actions only happen if the events they are listening to are approved by permission actions:
+But actions can change things, regardless if they approve or do not approve the event.
+While every action only is activated by events, they do not have to approve or disapprove it.
-  * or to change a value.
-The value they hold is applied.
-If this is remote then the return from that is applied.
+  * Change a value.
+The value they have in the rules is applied.
     * The values to change must be located on the same element as the action running
     * Can only change attribute values, not properties of anything
   * Turn off or on  attributes or clusters on the element